Vyral/charletta-wilson/_posts/2020-10-28-q-how-do-you-shift-your-perspective-on-perfectionism.md

 ---
 layout: post
-title: 'Q: How Do You Change Your Perspective on Perfectionism?'
+title: 'Q: How Do You Shift Your Perspective on Perfectionism?'
 date: 2020-10-28 20:04:00
 tags:
   - Coaching